SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 #### Storage solutions and providers

-The PubSub+ Software Event Broker has been tested to work with Portworx, Ceph, Cinder (Openstack) and vSphere storage for Kubernetes as documented [here](https://docs.solace.com/Cloud/Deployment-Considerations/resource-requirements-k8s.htm#supported-storage-solutions).
+The Solace Event Broker Software has been tested to work with Portworx, Ceph, Cinder (Openstack) and vSphere storage for Kubernetes as documented [here](https://docs.solace.com/Cloud/Deployment-Considerations/resource-requirements-k8s.htm#supported-storage-solutions).

 Regarding providers, note that for [EKS](https://docs.solace.com/Cloud/Deployment-Considerations/installing-ps-cloud-k8s-eks-specific-req.htm) and [GKE](https://docs.solace.com/Cloud/Deployment-Considerations/installing-ps-cloud-k8s-gke-specific-req.htm#storage-class), `xfs` produced the best results during tests.
 [AKS](https://docs.solace.com/Cloud/Deployment-Considerations/installing-ps-cloud-k8s-aks-specific-req.htm) users can opt for `Local Redundant Storage (LRS)` redundancy which produced the best results when compared with other types available on Azure.